JoemarDeVera/walmart-sales-sql-analysis/README.md

 - Branch C (Naypyitaw): Female customers overwhelmingly drove sales in Food and Beverages (15,661.16), while males spent the most on Health and Beauty (10,169.59).
 - Overall: Females tend to dominate sales in Food and Beverages across branches, while males lean more toward Health and Beauty and Sports and Travel.

+## 7. Customer Ratings Analysis

-## 7. What is the average customer rating across branches?
+What is the average customer rating across branches?

 | Branch | Average Rating |
 |--------|----------------|